Perelandric/Golific/README.md

 ```

 Enum descriptor syntax in your source to create an enum named `Animal` that has three variants.
 Note the double underscore prefix on the name.
 This is a *requirement*.

+The `int` type used below isn't necessarily the type that will be used to represent the variants in the end, but we need a type in the definition, so for consistency, consider `int` to be a requirement at this time.

 ``` go
 /*
 @enum json:"string"